 The results of the investigation showed that heat treatment at high temperature and low pH results in efficient DNA degradation.
 The subsequent fermentation step with silage bacteria leads to yet further DNA decay.
-Heat treatment at the very high temperature used for S. cere-visiae MT748 (130°C) results in degradation of virtually all genomic and expression plasmid DNA into small fragments.
-Very extensive DNA degradation was also seen for the QPS yeast, following its heat treatment at 80 - 85°C, coupled with the silage fermentation.
+Very extensive DNA degradation was seen for YAK729.6 and for the QPS yeast, following their heat treatment at $80 - 85^{\circ}$ C, coupled with the silage fermentation.